lfarizav/flux-k8s-setup-lab/README.md

 ## 🚀 Next Steps

-- Add multiple tenants.
+- Add more tenants.
-- Apply RBAC for tenant isolation.
-- Enforce policies with Kyverno or OPA.
-- Explore HelmReleases for shared services.
+- Play with the applications and use the repositories as template for your next FluxCD automatic deployment

 ---